lareza-farhan-wanaghi/digital-ocean-ror-restapi/README.md

 ![Completion status: completed](https://img.shields.io/badge/COMPLETION%20STATUS-COMPLETED-success?style=for-the-badge)
 ## Introduction

-This document presents a project created as part of the **"Digital Ocean - Build a RESTful JSON API With Rails 5"** tutorial series by Austin Kabiru, available on DigitalOcean (series links: [part-one](https://www.digitalocean.com/community/tutorials/build-a-restful-json-api-with-rails-5-part-one), [part-two](https://www.digitalocean.com/community/tutorials/build-a-restful-json-api-with-rails-5-part-two), [part-three](https://www.digitalocean.com/community/tutorials/build-a-restful-json-api-with-rails-5-part-three)).
+This repository presents a project created as part of the **"Digital Ocean - Build a RESTful JSON API With Rails 5"** tutorial series by Austin Kabiru, available on DigitalOcean (series links: [part-one](https://www.digitalocean.com/community/tutorials/build-a-restful-json-api-with-rails-5-part-one), [part-two](https://www.digitalocean.com/community/tutorials/build-a-restful-json-api-with-rails-5-part-two), [part-three](https://www.digitalocean.com/community/tutorials/build-a-restful-json-api-with-rails-5-part-three)).
 The project consists of a RESTful API application that enables users to create and manage personal to-do lists efficiently.

 The project utilizes the API-only version of the Ruby on Rails (RoR) framework as the foundation for the API.
 It also incorporates the RSpec framework for custom testing, ensuring the reliability and accuracy of the application.
 The project's specifications are as follows (further details can be found in the included **'Gemfile'**):
 - Language: [Ruby 2.5.9](https://www.ruby-lang.org/en/news/2021/04/05/ruby-2-5-9-released/)